schoinh/languages/README.md

 ## Known Bugs

-_If there is a tie between two languages, the result will suggest the language that comes earlier in this list (Swift, Python, F#, C++) instead of displaying both languages._
+* _If there is a tie between two languages, the result will suggest the language that comes earlier in this list (Swift, Python, F#, C++) instead of displaying both languages._
+* _When refreshing the web page, the result box at the bottom of the page flashes in and out for a brief moment._

 ## Support and contact details